a-ziz-7/BankSimulator/README.md

 - `public void deposit(Currency money)`: Deposits money into the account (to be overridden by subclasses).
 - `public Currency getBalance()`: Returns the balance in the account (to be overridden by subclasses).

+### Checking, Savings, and CD Classes

+Each of these classes inherits from the Account class and has its own specific methods and properties.
+Refer to the code for more details.

+### Customer Class

+- `public Customer(String first, String last)`: Initializes a customer with their first and last name.
+- `public void addAccount(Account account)`: Allows the customer to open an account.
+- `public String getFirstName()`: Accessor method for the customer's first name.
+- `public String getLastName()`: Accessor method for the customer's last name.
+- `public void deposit(Currency money, String type)`: Deposits money into a specific account.
+- `public void withdraw(Currency money, String type)`: Withdraws money from a specific account.
+- `public void balance(Currency money, String type)`: Checks the balance of a specific account.

+## Custom Exceptions

+I have implemented custom exceptions for various situations, including invalid transactions, broke balance, overdrawn accounts, and non-existent accounts.
+These exceptions help in handling errors gracefully.

+## Contributing

+If you'd like to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them.
+4. Create a pull request with a clear description of your changes.

+I welcome contributions from the community!